Is Japanese Is Hard to Learn? Find Out If You Can Do It

 It always ranks in the top five hardest languages to learn.
 However, anything that can be considered rewarding rarely comes easy.

-Despite my years of experience in Japan, I have still not mastered the Japanese language.
+I have experience in both formal and casual Japanese language learning.
+And despite my years of experience in Japan, I have still not mastered the Japanese language.
 However, I will refer to myself as an upper intermediate level Japanese speaker.
 The reason has more to do with my own failings as a learner and less to do with Japanese language.
 In addition, I have experience speaking Eastern dialect (Kanto-ben 関東弁) and Western dialect (Kansai-ben 関西弁).

 Some will argue that it takes about 2000 class-based study hours to get to low intermediate level of Japanese.
 This would be about enough to pass the Japanese Language Proficiency Test level 3 (JLPT N3).
 But honestly, Japanese language acquisition is different for everyone.
 Applying a specific study time frame seems pointless.
 How ever long it takes varies with the individual.